cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-`go-job` supports special arguments related to the job instance, such as [context.Context](https://pkg.go.dev/context), [job.Manager](https://pkg.go.dev/github.com/cybergarage/go-job/job#Manager), [job.Worker](https://pkg.go.dev/github.com/cybergarage/go-job/job#Worker), and [job.Instance](https://pkg.go.dev/github.com/cybergarage/go-job/job#Instance).
+`go-job` allows you to use special arguments in your job functions, such as [context.Context](https://pkg.go.dev/context), [job.Manager](https://pkg.go.dev/github.com/cybergarage/go-job/job#Manager), [job.Worker](https://pkg.go.dev/github.com/cybergarage/go-job/job#Worker), and [job.Instance](https://pkg.go.dev/github.com/cybergarage/go-job/job#Instance).
+These arguments let you control job execution and access useful job-related information.

 </div>

 <div class="sect4">

-##### Context Argument
+##### Using context.Context for Cancellation and Timeout

 <div class="paragraph">

-Using these special context.Context arguments, you can handle context cancellation and timeout.
+If your job function takes a `context.Context` argument, you can easily handle cancellation and timeout.
+For example, you can stop a long-running job when the context is canceled:

 </div>